Cosmology with Persistent Homology: a Fisher Forecast

-Given these issues and because of the steady progress in computational techniques, a plethora of alternative methods have been proposed in the last few years.
-A promising approach is that of field-level inference, which performs Bayesian inference of the initial conditions, as well as cosmological parameters, directly on voxels of the cosmic field \cite{Jasche:2012kq,Wang:2013ep,Ata:2014ssa,Schmittfull:2018yuk,Elsner:2019rql,Cabass:2019lqx,Cabass:2020nwf,Schmidt:2020viy,Cabass:2020jqo,Schmittfull:2020trd,Andrews:2022nvv,Bayer:2023rmj}.
+Given these issues and because of the steady progress in computational techniques, a plethora of methods alternative to low-order correlation functions have been proposed in the last few years.
+A promising approach is that of field-level inference, which performs Bayesian inference of the initial conditions, as well as cosmological parameters, directly on voxels of the cosmic field \cite{Jasche:2012kq,Wang:2013ep,Ata:2014ssa,Schmittfull:2018yuk,Elsner:2019rql,Cabass:2019lqx,Cabass:2020nwf,Schmidt:2020viy,Cabass:2020jqo,Schmittfull:2020trd,Andrews:2022nvv,Bayer:2023rmj,Nguyen:2024yth}.
 The advantage of this approach is that it exploits, at least in principle, all the available information in a given map.
 The difficulty in its implementation is that it requires sampling a very high-dimensional parameter space: current generation survey volumes, such as Euclid and DESI, are of the order of $10\,($Gpc$/h)^3$ and resolve scales down to a few Mpc$/h$.
-This implies sampling in spaces of $10^8$ dimensions or more.
-Recent advances in samplers based on microcanonical Hamiltonian or Langevin Monte Carlo address this problem \cite{Robnik:2022bzs, Robnik:2023pgt,Bayer:2023rmj}.
+This implies sampling in a space of $10^6-10^8$ dimensions, or more.
+Recent advances in samplers based on microcanonical Hamiltonian or Langevin Monte Carlo attempt to address this problem \cite{Robnik:2022bzs, Robnik:2023pgt,Bayer:2023rmj}.
 In a more general context, parameter estimation based on directly simulating the observables is a rapidly advancing field often referred to as simulation-based inference \cite{greenberg2019automatic,papamakarios2019sequential,hermans2020likelihood,Miller:2021hys,AnauMontel:2023stj,Heinrich:2023bmt} (see \cite{cranmer2020frontier} for a recent review and \cite{Alsing:2019xrx,Villaescusa-Navarro:2021cni,Villaescusa-Navarro:2021pkb,Makinen:2021nly,Cole:2021gwr,Lemos:2022kua,Hahn:2022wgo,Tucci:2023bag,List:2023jwo,Modi:2023llw,Modi:2023drt} for cosmological applications).